Descriptive Summary

 Scope and Content of Collection

 promote, and disseminate research."
-For more information, see their website:

 Arrangement

-Series I: Administrative Files, contains budgets and other financial information, documents about the creation and function of the center, files on related
+Series I: Administrative Files, contains budgets and other financial information, documents about the creation and function of the Center, files on related

 groups and other materials.
 Most materials arranged chronologically; miscellaneous/subject files arranged alphabetically.

-Files arranged alphabetically by main researcher's name or research project subject/title.
+arranged alphabetically by main researcher's name or research project subject/title.

-Series III: Programs, Conferences & Events, contains files mainly on the center's Special Student Services program, and files on the Bilingualism Seminar conducted in
+Series III: Programs, Conferences & Events, contains files mainly on the Center's Special Student Services program, and files on the Bilingualism Seminar conducted in

 etc. Files arranged by subject and/or chronologically.
 See also Series IV for correspondence relating to the Bilingualism